Saturday, December 12, 2009

 Press coverage of the 10th was so extensive Filipinos knew the oldest soldier in the battalion was 54 years old while the youngest was just 18.
 Daily English-language newspapers such as the Evening News, The Manila Times and The Philippine Herald assigned war correspondents to cover the battalion’s exploits in Korea.

-At 9:00 a.m. on 2 September 1950, 60,000 Filipinos crammed the Rizal Memorial Stadium in Manila to watch the 10th BCT parade prior to its departure for Korea on 16 September.
+At 9:00 a.m. on 2 September 1950, 60,000 Filipinos crammed the Rizal Stadium in Manila to watch the 10th BCT parade prior to its departure for Korea on 16 September.

 Upon its arrival in Korea on 19 September, the battalion’s strength stood at some 1,400 officers and men.
 Its “teeth” consisted of three rifle companies, a medium tank company, a reconnaissance company equipped with light tanks and a field artillery battery.